syncfusion-content/blazor-docs/blazor/barcode/qrcodegenerator.md

 ## Customizing the text

-In barcode generators You can customize the barcode text by using display [Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.QRCodeGeneratorDisplayText.html#Syncfusion_Blazor_BarcodeGenerator_QRCodeGeneratorDisplayText_Text) property .
+In barcode generators, You can customize the barcode text by using display [Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.QRCodeGeneratorDisplayText.html#Syncfusion_Blazor_BarcodeGenerator_QRCodeGeneratorDisplayText_Text) property.

 ```cshtml
 @using Syncfusion.Blazor.BarcodeGenerator